 What is a consultation?

 Typically this is two sessions.
-The consultation gives us both an opportunity to see how well we work together.
 I will get a chance to see if I can help you, and you can see if you can use the help I am offering.
 At the end of the consultation we will discuss the best course of action and agree a therapy plan.

 What is the difference between psychotherapy and counselling?

 There is a good deal of overlap between counselling and psychotherapy, so much so that one might be hard pressed to distinguish the work of a counsellor from that of a psychotherapist.
-Broadly speaking, the distinction is usually found in the scope of the work, and the immediacy of the distress which brings the patient to the consulting room.
-For instance a person who has lost a loved one may go to grief counselling to help them to work through their grief.
+Broadly speaking, the distinction is usually found in the scope of the work.
+For instance, a person who has lost a loved one may go to counselling to help them to work through their grief.
 Whilst another who suffers from anxiety in social situations may want psychotherapy to help uncover what lay at the heart of this.

 Does that mean that one is better than the other?